techyizu/techyizu.github.io/pages/barcamp_schedule_fall_2016.md

 * Room 204 -
 * Room 207 - Basics of tech security (for real dummies) - Cryptolounge
 * Room 208 -
-* Room 209 - XINCHEJIAN -
+* Room 209 - XINCHEJIAN - What would you do if you were not scared? - Anastasia
 * Room 210 -
 * Room 211 -
 * Room 212 -